jacksho-vfx/onepiece/README.md

 These resources provide a safe sandbox to explore the command surface before pointing the tooling at production data.

+> Tip: Run `make fixtures-pipelines` to copy the new pipeline manifests and `onepiece.toml` fragments into `.fixtures/pipelines/` for hands-on experiments without touching tracked files.

 ## What's new in the 1.0.0 release

 ### OnePiece CLI v1.0.0